 Removal of a large golden poplar in Parkville

 Although this Spotted Gum was removed the logwood was taken off site and milled.
-Timber is a renewable source of construction material and Spotted Gum is not only a great structural timber but has an amazing properies for furniture grade too.
-So lets treecycle and lock up all that glorious carbon
+Timber is a renewable material and Spotted Gum is not only a great structural timber but has amazing properties for furniture also.
+So lets treecycle and lock up all that glorious carbon!

 A previous owner planted these 2 Populus deltoides (Eastern Cottonwood) between two apartment buildings approximately 20 years ago.
 This is a classic case of poor species selection, as the 2 trees had outgrown their position and were damaging nearby drainage.
 Their removal involved rope lowering techniques to prevent damage to buildings on either side.